wbolster/plyvel/doc/user.rst

 User guide
 ==========

 This user guide gives an overview of Plyvel.
-It covers opening and closing databases, storing and retrieving data, working with write batches, using snapshots, iterating over your data, and implementing custom comparators.
+It covers:

+* opening and closing databases,
+* storing and retrieving data,
+* working with write batches,
+* using snapshots,
+* iterating over your data,
+* using prefixed databases, and
+* implementing custom comparators.

 Note: this document assumes basic familiarity with LevelDB; visit the `LevelDB homepage`_ for more information about its features and design.